simonsobs/ocs/docs/user/site_config.rst

 This entire section will likely remain unchanged, except for the ``wamp_server`` and ``wamp_http`` IP addresses.

+The `address_root` setting determines the leading token in all agent and feed addresses on the crossbar network.
+While "observatory" is the default, it can be changed as long as the crossbar configuration is also updated to permit operations on the `{address_root}.` uri.

 Under `hosts` we have defined a three hosts, `host-1`, `host-1-docker`, and `host-2`.
 This configuration example shows a mix of Agents running directly on hosts and running within Docker containers.